pleonova/jd-classifier/README.md

 ## Next Steps
 - [x] Add confusion matrix
 - [ ] Split out the main file into smaller code files for easier management
+- [ ] Identify which section requirements are listed in (nice to haves, bottom, top, requirements, etc.)
 - [ ] Collect more job samples using `BeautifulSoup`
 - [ ] Further tune the model parameters using `GridSearchCV`
 - [ ] Create four separate classifiers (junior and senior for each role)